 Though it continued to run until 1999, Hodgson had left “Mystery Science Theater 3000” by 1993, partly because he was uncomfortable with performing and fame, according to the official MST3K Faq.
 Geeky to the end, Hodgson then worked with his brother as executive producers of The Discovery Channel’s “Everything You Need to Know,” and had an occasionally-recurring part on the TV show “Freaks and Geeks” — as a disco clothing salesman.

-But in a world where your fans on Kickstarter can crowdsource a massive comeback, and with an auspicious 2015 change in the ownership rights to the show, the way was eventually cleared for Hodgson to begin touring the country heckling bad movies again — and this time, with his original “Mystery Science Theatre” robot puppets.
+But in a world where your fans on Kickstarter can crowdsource a massive comeback, and with an auspicious 2015 change in the ownership rights to the show, the way was eventually cleared for Hodgson to begin touring the country heckling bad movies again — and this time, with his original “Mystery Science Theater” robot puppets.

 As he approaches his 60th birthday, Hodgson has now announced that “The Great Cheesy Movie Circus Tour” will be his final live tour.